allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 ### After the exchange

 When the dust settles, and the exchange is over, the person on the exchange should summarise it.
 We do not impose the form.
-It should be in the form of the note, presentation or other way of sharing knowledge.
+It may be in the form of a note, a presentation or other way of sharing knowledge.
 It is often summarised what was done or what was learnt during that period of time.

 ## How to facilitate team tourism from day one

-People who work for several years in an organisation usually have resistance to change teams, context or design.
+People who work for several years in an organisation usually have resistance to change teams, contexts or projects.
 It is consistent with our habits and our human nature.
-We tend not to leave our comfort zones, which in this case is the team, What helps, is building a culture of tourism from the very beginning of our work.
-At Allegro this happens in some areas in technology - each new person joining the company spends 2 to 4 weeks in 2 or 3 teams in their first 3 months of work.
+We tend not to leave our comfort zones, which in this case is the team.
+What helps, is building a culture of tourism from the very beginning of our work.
+At Allegro this happens in some areas in technology - each new person joining the company spends from two to four weeks in two or three teams in their first three months of work.
 This greatly facilitates later tourism and makes the desire to develop your self in this way a natural habit.

 ## Pitfalls

-During our practice with team tourism we encountered the following problems.
-If you are aware of them, you should do everything to avoid them.
+During our practice with team tourism we encountered some problems, obviously.
+Knowing them beforehand might help you to be successful with tourism from the start.

 If we were working from a single office, without remote working option, there would be no problem at all.
 Yet, we are working in a few different cities in Poland and we can work remotely.
 When being on the exchange it is important to work